triplepoint/ansible-znc/README.md

 ```

 ### Regenerating the Lock File
-You shouldn't have to do this very often, but if you change the Python package requirements using `pipenv install {some_package}` commands or by editing the `Pipfile`, or if you find the build dependencies have fallen out of date you might need to regenerate the `Pipefile.lock`.
+You shouldn't have to do this very often, but if you change the Python package requirements using `pipenv install {some_package}` commands or by editing the `Pipfile` directly, or if you find the build dependencies have fallen out of date, you might need to regenerate the `Pipefile.lock`.
 ``` sh
 pipenv lock
 ```